awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 # Scaling Based on Amazon SQS<a name="as-using-sqs-queue"></a>

-This section shows you how to scale your Auto Scaling group in response to changing demand from an Amazon Simple Queue Service \(Amazon SQS\) queue\.
-Amazon SQS offers a secure, durable, and available hosted queue that lets you integrate and decouple distributed software systems and components\.
-If you're not familiar with Amazon SQS, see the [Amazon Simple Queue Service Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/) for more information\.
+This section shows you how to scale your Auto Scaling group in response to changes in system load in an Amazon Simple Queue Service \(Amazon SQS\) queue\.
+To learn more about how you can use Amazon SQS, see the [Amazon Simple Queue Service Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)\.

-There are several scenarios where you might think about scaling in response to activity in an Amazon SQS queue\.
-Suppose that you have a web app that lets users upload images and use them online\.
-Each image requires resizing and encoding before it can be published\.
-The app runs on EC2 instances in an Auto Scaling group that is configured to handle your typical upload rates\.
+There are some scenarios where you might think about scaling in response to activity in an Amazon SQS queue\.
+For example, suppose that you have a web app that lets users upload images and use them online\.
+In this scenario, each image requires resizing and encoding before it can be published\.
+The app runs on EC2 instances in an Auto Scaling group, and it's configured to handle your typical upload rates\.
 Unhealthy instances are terminated and replaced to maintain current instance levels at all times\.
-The app places the raw bitmap data of the images in an Amazon SQS queue for processing\.
+The app places the raw bitmap data of the images in an SQS queue for processing\.
 It processes the images and then publishes the processed images where they can be viewed by users\.

-This architecture works well if the number of image uploads doesn't vary over time\.
-What happens if your upload levels change?
-If your uploads increase and decrease on a predictable schedule, you can specify the time and date to perform scaling activities\.
-For more information, see [Scheduled Scaling for Amazon EC2 Auto Scaling](schedule_time.md)\.
-A more dynamic way to scale your Auto Scaling group, scaling by policy, lets you define parameters that control the scaling process\.
-For example, you can create a policy that calls for enlarging your fleet of EC2 instances whenever the average number of uploads reaches a certain level\.
-This is useful for scaling in response to changing conditions, when you don't know when those conditions will change\.
+The architecture for this scenario works well if the number of image uploads doesn't vary over time\.
+But if the number of uploads changes over time, you might consider using dynamic scaling to scale the capacity of your Auto Scaling group\.

+## Using Target Tracking with the Right Metric<a name="scale-sqs-queue-custom-metric"></a>

+If you use a target tracking scaling policy based on a custom Amazon SQS queue metric, dynamic scaling can adjust to the demand curve of your application more effectively\.
+For more information about choosing metrics for target tracking, see [Choosing Metrics](as-scaling-target-tracking.md#available-metrics)\.

+The issue with using a CloudWatch Amazon SQS metric like `ApproximateNumberOfMessagesVisible` for target tracking is that the number of messages in the queue might not change proportionally to the size of the Auto Scaling group that processes messages from the queue\.
+That's because the number of messages in your SQS queue does not solely define the number of instances needed\.
+The number of instances in your Auto Scaling group can be driven by multiple factors, including how long it takes to process a message and the acceptable amount of latency \(queue delay\)\.

+The solution is to use a *backlog per instance* metric with the target value being the *acceptable backlog per instance* to maintain\.
+You can calculate these numbers as follows:
++ **Backlog per instance**: To calculate your backlog per instance, start with the `ApproximateNumberOfMessages` queue attribute to determine the length of the SQS queue \(number of messages available for retrieval from the queue\)\.
+Divide that number by the fleet's running capacity, which for an Auto Scaling group is the number of instances in the `InService` state, to get the backlog per instance\.
++ **Acceptable backlog per instance**: To calculate your target value, first determine what your application can accept in terms of latency\.
+Then, take the acceptable latency value and divide it by the average time that an EC2 instance takes to process a message\.

+To illustrate with an example, let's say that the current `ApproximateNumberOfMessages` is 1500 and the fleet's running capacity is 10\.
+If the average processing time is 0\.1 seconds for each message and the longest acceptable latency is 10 seconds, then the acceptable backlog per instance is 10 / 0\.1, which equals 100\.
+This means that 100 is the target value for your target tracking policy\.
+Because the backlog per instance is currently at 150 \(1500 / 10\), your fleet scales out by five instances to maintain proportion to the target value\.

+The following procedures demonstrate how to publish the custom metric and create the target tracking scaling policy that configures your Auto Scaling group to scale based on these calculations\.

 There are three main parts to this configuration:
 + An Auto Scaling group to manage EC2 instances for the purposes of processing messages from an SQS queue\.